Svrking/Lockermicropy/README.md

-Security update: This prototype has an internal counter to prevent passive attacks, and adds LMK protection.
+Security update: The prototype counts with an internal counter to prevent passive attacks and adds LMK protection.